Skip to main content Skip to footer

 Dr Luis Fernando Bernardi Junqueira

-Born and raised in Brazil, he has called Ponte Serrada, Florianópolis, Nanjing, Shanghai, London, Sendai, Livorno, Glasgow and Hong Kong his home.
+Born and raised in Brazil, he has called Ponte Serrada, Florianópolis, Nanjing, Shanghai, London, Sendai, Livorno, Glasgow, and Hong Kong his home.

-He is a global historian specialising in the intersections of science, medicine and religion in 19th– and 20th-century China, with extended interests in the histories of psychology and mental health in modern East Asia and the history of alternative medicine in South America.
-His first edited volume, Therapy, Spirituality and East Asian Imaginaries, will be released by Amsterdam University Press in early 2025.
-In 2024, he received a USD 60,000 grant from the D. Kim Foundation to support the revision and publication of his first monograph, titled The Science of the Spirit: Psychical Research, Medicine and the Occult in Chinese Modernity.
-Challenging the expectation that the introduction of modern science and technology would create a world devoid of spiritual meaning, his monograph reveals how the mind sciences instead rekindled interest amongst educated Chinese elites in spirituality, traditional knowledge and occult practices during the first half of the 20th century.
+He is a global historian specialising in the intersections of science, medicine, and religion in 19th– and 20th-century China, with extended interests in the histories of psychology, mental health, and alternative medicine in modern East Asia and South America.
+He is editor of Therapy, Spirituality, and East Asian Imaginaries (Amsterdam University Press 2025).
+In 2024, he received a USD 60,000 grant from the D. Kim Foundation to support the completion of his first monograph, The Science of the Spirit: Mind, Medicine, and the Impossible in Chinese Modernity, under review with Cambridge University Press (‘Science in History’ series).
+Challenging the expectation that the introduction of modern science and technology would create a world devoid of spiritual meaning, his monograph reveals how the mind sciences instead rekindled interest among Chinese elites in spirituality, traditional knowledge, and occult practices during the first half of the 20th century.

 Select publications